Arrest to Sentence Guide

 How is a jury selected?

 A bench trial is a trial heard only by a judge, and the judge has sole discretion over the verdict in the case.
 A jury trial is a trial where evidence is presented to a jury of one’s peers.
-For Class C felonies and above, 12 jurors are selected and alternates may be chosen.
-For Class D felonies and lesser charges, six jurors are chosen.
+For Level 5 felonies and above, 12 jurors are selected and alternates may be chosen.
+For Level 6 felonies and lesser charges, six jurors are chosen.